novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-205.md

 "Ah... okay..."

-This time, there was no admiration in Son Jung-ui's eyes.
+This time, there was no admiration in Son Jung-yi's eyes.

 It felt too distant, like chasing a mirage.